 Associate Dean for Development and Alumni Relations

-Kristen B. Rozansky is a highly accomplished fundraising leader with significant experience.
-At the Mailman School, she will build on her 22-year career working closely with university and school leadership, faculty, boards, trustees and other key stakeholders to align development goals with the organization’s mission.
+Kristen B. Rozansky is a highly accomplished fundraiser who joined the Mailman School in 2017.
+Kristen will build on her 22-year career working closely with university and school leadership, faculty, boards, trustees and other key stakeholders to align development goals with the School's mission.
 Prior to joining the Mailman School, she was Vice President for Institutional Advancement at The Jackson Laboratory (JAX), a world-renowned research institution that leverages expertise in genetics and genomics to increase understanding of human disease.
 In her previous role as Associate Vice President for Development at Penn State University and Chief Development Officer for Penn State Hershey Medical Center, Kristen was a lead member of the University’s $2.1 billion fundraising initiative, raising more than $300 million for the Medical Center, and increasing annual commitments to the Center from $23 million to $40 million.
+Before joining Penn State, Kristen served as the Executive Director of Development and Alumni Relations at the University of Pennsylvania’s School of Medicine, where she helped secure $1.37 billion in support of their work.
 She holds a B.A. in English from Susquehanna University.

 Fs2475 [at] columbia.edu (Fern Schwartz)